 This fee also applies to military servicemen and/or their dependents.

 Evening College students.
 The cost of courses offered in the Evening College Division of the College is \$14.00 per semester hour.
-(See Registration and Parking fees below.)

 This fee also applies to military servicemen and/or their dependents.